 ECL for advances to related parties are measured and recognized using the general approach.
 Management determines possible impairment based on the related party's ability to repay the advances upon demand at the reporting date taking into consideration the historical defaults from the related parties.
-Management assessed that the outstanding due from related parties as of December 31, 2022 and 2021 are recoverable since these related parties have the capacity to pay the advances upon demand.
-Accordingly, no impairment losses were recognized as of the end of the reporting periods.
+Management assessed that the outstanding due from related parties as of December 31, 2023 and 2022 are recoverable since these related parties have the capacity to pay the advances upon demand.
+Accordingly, no impairment losses were recognized.